alexandrosraikos/woocommerce-biz-courier-logistics/README.md

 ### Send Shipments

-The fastest way to submit your shipment to Biz Courier, straight from the WordPress Dashboard.
+The fastest way to submit your shipment to Biz Courier, straight from WooCommerce.
 At each order page, you can click on _Send shipment._

 _Note: You need to synchronize your stock levels first._